 TIP: On rainy days, check local listings for drop-in hours at play spaces around the city to let the kids blow off steam.

 Broadway beckons!
 There’s always a family-oriented show playing at one of the city’s major theaters — current and past favorites have ranged from Mary Poppins to The Lion King.
 Purchase tickets well in advance if there’s a show you absolutely must see.
 If you’d rather take your chances, visit one of the three TKTS booths around town, where you can score last-minute seats.
 (We like the one at Lincoln Center, which is indoors and has the shortest lines.)
-There’s also Kids’ Night on Broadway, when children under 18 can see a participating show free with an adult who pays full price.
 Don’t overlook the variety of performances in off-Broadway venues; there are some true gems to be found, and prices and crowds can be a lot more manageable.

-The excellent Disney on Broadway tour, which includes a behind-the-scenes look at the New Amsterdam Theatre, is a hit with kids.
+The New Amsterdam Theatre is home to Disney on Broadway, featuring beloved productions like Aladdin and Frozen.
 Although it’s over-the-top kitschy, the younger set will get a kick out of eating at Ellen’s Stardust Diner, staffed with acting hopefuls who sing and dance as they serve ‘50s diner fare.

 TIP: Keep an eye out for free theater performances in summer, held in parks and outdoor spaces throughout the city.